KatherineMichel/digital-commonplace/README.md

 * [Stripe Atlas: Guide to scaling engineering organizations](https://stripe.com/atlas/guides/scaling-eng)

 <!--
-https://twitter.com/jtauber/status/1150040617080090624 | James Tauber on Twitter: "I’ve hired engineers that are easily 10x better than others at some things.
-But the key is *some*.
-Others will be good at other things.
-That’s why you need a diverse team.
-Software development isn’t a unidimensional skill."

-https://twitter.com/andrewgodwin/status/1149875609969090565 | Andrew Godwin on Twitter: "The only "10x engineers" I know are those that are able to empower a team of ten people thanks to great documentation, good interpersonal communication, and the realisation that the best code is the standard, non-shiny code that everyone can understand and work on." https://twitter.com/pydanny/status/1149915265854873605 | Daniel Roy Greenfeld on Twitter: "This quote brought to the universe by a person who actually is a 10x engineer.
-I've seen him empower hundreds if not thousands of people, including myself… https://t.co/R5TpFeEta5"
+https://twitter.com/andrewgodwin/status/1149875609969090565 | Andrew Godwin on Twitter: "The only "10x engineers" I know are those that are able to empower a team of ten people thanks to great documentation, good interpersonal communication, and the realisation that the best code is the standard, non-shiny code that everyone can understand and work on."
 -->

 ## Trends